 Cons of wireless charging

 It may seem like a no-brainer to go wireless.
-But factor in these considerations before you make the switch.
+But there are some disadvantages of wireless charging.

 It’s slow: Wireless charging typically takes 30-80% longer to fully charge your device than a cable.
 Keep in mind: how you place your device on the mat can affect how long it takes to charge.
 And even in an ideal setup, 20% of the power running through your device will be wasted — not great in terms of conserving energy.